-Vuvuzelas blare in Fischer's 'blood libel' anti-semitism opera
+Vuvuzelas blare in Fischer's 'blood libel' anti-Semitism opera

 Moric's duplicity is uncovered when the dead girl's body is belatedly recovered from the river, bearing the scars on her foot from a cow that had trampled her and no sign that she had been subjected to the gruesome ritual of the "blood libel" that has been reiterated in anti-Semitic tracts for centuries.

-The first half of the program was devoted to a half dozen or so pieces Fischer has written over the years mostly for performance by his family, and which were sung in part by his daughter Nora Fischer.
-In the program notes he said it felt like he was baring his soul in public.
+The first half of the programme was devoted to a half dozen or so pieces Fischer has written over the years mostly for performance by his family, and which were sung in part by his daughter Nora Fischer.
+In the programme notes he said it felt like he was baring his soul in public.

 "It feels like opening a suitcase in a crowded bus risking that my toys drop and get crushed," he said.